sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/README.md

 * <a href="https://github.com/sf-wdi-22-23/22-homework" target="_blank">WDI 22</a>
 * <a href="https://github.com/sf-wdi-22-23/23-homework" target="_blank">WDI 23</a>

-## Readings
+## Homework Day 1

 1. Read [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction).
 Mozilla Developer Network is a great source for information on web technologies.

 1. Read our [CSS Overview](./css-overview.md) and work through the exercises.
 More in-depth CSS resources with exercises are linked at the bottom of that lesson!

 1. Inside your homework directory (`~/dev/22-homework` or `~/dev/23-homework`), make an `day1.hmtl` file.
 In that file, write three things you learned from those resources.

 7. Create a `passion_project.hmtl` file inside your homework directory.
 Think of a "passion project" that you're excited to work on either as one of your formal WDI projects or after WDI.
 Write one paragraph about the project in the `passion_project.html` file.
+Use the HTML `p` tag.

 1. Watch the video [Growth Mindset](https://www.youtube.com/watch?v=pN34FNbOKXc).

 1. Read [Things I Wish Someone Had Told Me When I Was Learning How to Code](https://medium.com/@cecilycarver/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329).

-1. Also in the `passion_project.html` file, write three pieces of advice (or things you learned) from these resources that will help you reach your goal of building that project.
+1. Also in the `passion_project.html` file, add a list of at least three pieces of advice from these resources that will help you reach your goal of building your passion project.
+Structure the list as an HTML unordered list (`ul`) with list items(`li`).